ObsidianLabs/eos-studio-docs/source/eosio-fundamentals/account.rst

 Account System
 ===========================================

+For Bitcoin or Ethereum, `addresses` are the individuals in blockchain transactions.
+For example, tokens are transfered from one address to another, and each address has its own token balance.
-Different from Bitcoin and Ethereum, on EOSIO-based blockchains an `account` is the basic unit to store tokens or acts as an individual to interact with smart contracts.
-Each account can have a human readable name so it will be easy to remember.
+Different from them, EOSIO uses `accounts` as the basic unit to store tokens and act as an individual on the blockchain.

-Account有绑定的permission keys (a private key and a public key) 通过permission key来检查是否有权限操作该账户。

 Account Name
 ===========================================

+An account can have a human readable name so it will be easy to remember.
 The account name is a string of max length 12 consists of small letters a-z, digits 1-5 and dot.

+..
-每一位有 ``26+5+1 = 32`` 种可能性，所以account name其实代表的是一个base32的字符。ads
+  Each char has  ``26+5+1 = 32`` possibilities,
-aa ``uint64_t`` 类型的整数。
+  so an account name is actually a ``base32`` string.

+  Its value is a ``uint64_t`` interger

 Create an Account
 ===========================================

+Accounts need to be created by another account.

 Accounts are created, and it is not free.

 Permissions
 ===========================================

+An account has a few permission keys (a private key and a public key) Using permission key to sign a transaction issued by an account.